hanscappelle/windfoil-wind-finder-android-app/README.md

 ```

 From this screen you can always narrow down the number of hours that should show.
 If you later want to bring back some hours you can use the refresh icon on top screen.

+### Changing Configuration & Data Refresh

+On top of the main screen you can see what the current configuration is.
+What weather model is fetched, what threshold is used to mark wind and the
+number of days in the future data was retrieved.

+You can change these values by tapping on them and you'll see them increment up
+to the top value and then decrease to the lower limit set in app.
+Once you've
+reached the desired value you'll have to pull down on the list of locations
+to refresh with these new settings.

+This manual refresh was added to reduce the number of requests to the public
+weather API.
+And it will also help people with bad connection that need to
+fetch their data up front and not change it on every action in the app.

 # Version History